AHsu98/AHsu98.github.io/_pages/about.md

 Previously, I did a joint bachelors/masters at Claremont McKenna College and Claremont Graduate University, majoring in Mathematics with a minor in Computer Science, and obtaining a masters in Applied and Computational Mathematics.
 In the past, I've worked on covering problems in discrete geometry and theoretical neuroscience from the lens of recurrent networks.

-The best way to reach me is via email at owlx@uw.edu
+The best way to reach me is via email at owlx@uw.edu.